algorand/indexer/docs/conduit/tutorials/WritingBlocksToFile.md

   #block-dir: "path where data should be written"
 ```
 ## Setting up our Importer
-We can see the specific set of plugins defined for our pipeline--an `algod` importer, and `file_writer` exporter.
+We can see the specific set of plugins defined for our pipeline--an `algod` importer and `file_writer` exporter.
 Now we will fill in the proper fields for these.
 I've got a local instance of algod running at `127.0.0.1:8080`,
 with an API token of `e36c01fc77e490f23e61899c0c22c6390d0fff1443af2c95d056dc5ce4e61302`.
 If you need help setting up
 algod, you can take a look at the [go-algorand docs](https://github.com/algorand/go-algorand#getting-started) or our